Mobile media

-Mobile media has been defined as: "as a personal, interactive, internet-enabled and user-controlled portable platform that provides for the exchange of and sharing of personal and non-personal information among users who are inter-connected."The notion of making media mobile can be traced back to the “first time someone thought to write on a tablet that could be lifted and hauled – rather than on a cave wall, a cliff face, a monument that usually was stuck in place, more or less forever”.
+Mobile media has been defined as: "a personal, interactive, internet-enabled and user-controlled portable platform that provides for the exchange of and sharing of personal and non-personal information among users who are inter-connected."
+The notion of making media mobile can be traced back to the “first time someone thought to write on a tablet that could be lifted and hauled – rather than on a cave wall, a cliff face, a monument that usually was stuck in place, more or less forever”.
 In his book Cellphone, Paul Levinson refers to mobile media as “the media-in-motion business.”
 Since their incarnation, mobile phones as a means of communication have been a focus of great fascination as well as debate.
 In the book, Studying Mobile Media: Cultural Technologies, Mobile Communication, and the iPhone, Gerard Goggin notes how the ability of portable voice communication to provide ceaseless contact complicates the relationship between the public and private spheres of society.
 Lee Humphreys' explains in her book that now, "more people in the world today have a mobile phone than have an Internet connection".

 The development of the portable telephone can be traced back to its use by the military in the late nineteenth-century.
 By the 1930s, police cars in several major U.S. cities were equipped with one-way mobile radios.
 In 1931, the Galvin Manufacturing Corporation designed a mass market two-way radio.
 This radio was named Motorola, which also became the new name for the company in 1947.
 In 1943, Motorola developed the first portable radiotelephone, the Walkie-Talkie, for use by the American forces during World War II.
 After the war, two-way radio technology was developed for civilian use.
 In 1946, AT&T and Southwestern Bell made available the first commercial mobile radiotelephone.
 This service allowed calls to be made from a fixed phone to a mobile one.